NO-FOG® Breath Deflector

 ...One more thought about breath deflection.
 Helmet breath boxes or deflectors are really part of the helmet and may not create a 100% seal at the source..."Your nose & mouth."
 If you want to control the source of the problem with breath fogging within a helmet, you must wear something on your face to create the best possible 100% seal.
 And as an added benefit to help warm inhaled air for cardiovascular relief.

-From SnowTech Magazine came a recent bit of "Industry News" that is worth mentioning here;
+From SnowTech Magazine came some "Industry News" that is worth mentioning here;

 ".....Studies performed by 3M (makers of Thinsulate® Insulation) have shown that one quarter of your bodies heat loss is through breathing.
 Every time you take a breath and exhale, you are sucking cold air into and pumping heat out of your body.
 No matter how good your clothing, no matter how good your wind protection, you will still lose 25% of your body heat through breathing."
 Not good for cold weather survival.